 In connection with our audit of the Standalone Financial Statements, our responsibility is to read the Other Information identified above and, in doing so, consider whether the Other Information is materially inconsistent with the Standalone Financial Statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-When we read the Other Information, if we conclude that there is material misstatement therein, we are required to communicate the matter to Those Charged With Governance (TCWG) and take appropriate actions necessitated by the circumstances and as per the applicable laws and regulations.
+When we read the Other Information, if we conclude that there is material misstatement therein, we are required to communicate the matter to Those Charged with Governance (TCWG).

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also:

-Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-We are also responsible for expressing our opinion on whether the Bank has adequate Internal Financial Controls with reference to financial statements in place and the operating effectiveness of such controls.
+• Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances for expressing our opinion on whether the bank has adequate internal financial controls with reference to financial statements and the operating effectiveness of such control.

 We communicate with those charge with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.